suleman-dawood/intelligent-knowledge-platform/README.md

 ## Acknowledgments

 - Neo4j for graph database
-- Hugging Face for NLP models
+- DeepSeek for LLM capabilities
 - React and Next.js for the frontend framework